 What are construction loans?

 Key takeaways

-• Construction loans are short-term loans that you can use to build a new home.
+- Construction loans are short-term loans that you can use to build a home.

-• Construction loans typically have tougher criteria than conventional mortgages for existing homes.
+- Construction loans typically have tougher criteria and higher interest rates than conventional mortgages for existing homes.

 If you can’t find the right home to buy, you might be thinking about building a house instead.
-Financing this type of project is somewhat different than getting a mortgage to move into an existing property.
+Financing this type of project is somewhat different than borrowing funds to buy an existing property, however.
 Instead of a mortgage, you take on a construction loan (also known as a construction mortgage).
 Here’s what to know about construction loans.

+What are construction loans?